How to Grow Garlic Start To Finish In 10 Easy Steps

 Step #8.
 Let the Garlic Sit So it Can Dry

-First, I will lay it out in a single layer in a dry place outside being sure it is not in the direct sunlight.
-This allows the warm summer air to more quickly dry the excess soil on the heads.
-After a few days to a week, it is time to shake off the excess dirt.
+This initial drying time allows the warm summer air to dry the excess soil on the heads more quickly.
+After a few days to a week, you should be able to shake off the excess dirt. it is time to shake off the excess dirt.

-Using your hands gently rub the heads letting the soil fall off as you do.
-Try not to remove any papers if you can when doing this.
+Next, using your hands, gently rub the heads, letting the soil fall off as you do.
+If possible, do not remove any papers when doing this.

 Let your bundles of garlic hang for at least a week or two.
 The purpose of drying is to seal up the heads so you can trim them for storage.
 Watch the tops of your garlic and use them as your guide to know when your heads are ready to trim.